harvey2phase/to-pass-or-not-to-pass/README.md

 Enter your current cGPA, the number of hours counting towards that cGPA (should be a multiple of 3 and a maximum of 120 for a 4-year bachelor's degree), and the numerical grade (between 0 and 4.3) that you're thinking of passing.
 The resulting plot shows how your cGPA would then change if you took another course in the future without the PASSing option.

+Caution: There is no error checking for input correctness.

 ### Interpretation

 The x-axis shows all possible grades in a course in a future semester, and the y-axis shows your new cGPA for all possible x's, depending on whether you PASSed the course or not.
 In other words, the slopes show how sensitive your cGPA is to new grades (perturbations) if you PASSed the class in question.